-It’s Army vs. Navy this weekend.
-It’s an annual football game between the United States Military Academy and the United States Naval Academy.
-A national championship is not on the line; but pride and inter-service bragging rights are always at stake.
-Over thirty years ago as a Midshipman I pledged my loyalty to the Navy blue and gold.
+Over thirty years ago I pledged my loyalty to the Navy blue and gold.
 Then my son came along and decided to join the Army.
-He’s a veteran now who served in the 3rd Infantry Division and spent quite a bit of time in Iraq, and I couldn’t be more proud of his service.
+Yes, the Army-Navy game is spirited at our house, but I couldn’t be more proud of his service.
 Loyalty created through an emotional service bond is powerful.
-How does your organization build loyalty and create emotional bonds?
+How does your organization create emotional customer bonds that build deep loyalty?

 Eight Steps to Blue & Gold Loyalty

-· Ensure and Empower: Ensure high quality customer interactions that demonstrate a caring attitude by empowering your employees to resolve problems.
+- Ensure and Empower: Ensure high quality customer interactions that demonstrate a caring attitude by empowering your employees to resolve problems.
 If you want your people to act like it’s their business, make it their business.
 Empowerment leads to never losing a customer over a stupid rule.